w0wp0

 6. Push to production through One-Click WordPress Publish

-Does the export work with Full Site Editing themes?
+Do exported patterns work with Full Site Editing themes?

 What happens to patterns if I switch WordPress themes?